Actipro/WPF-Controls/Documentation/topics/views/panels/panelbase.md

 | `ArrangeUpdating` Field | Indicates that the element is changing position or size in the panel due to the standard arrange phase. |
 | `LayoutUpdating` Field | Indicates that the element is changing position or size because the layout logic of the panel changed (e.g., the orientation is changed). |

-The current and previous arrange rectangels are captured in the [ArrangeRect](xref:@ActiproUIRoot.Controls.Views.ArrangeState.ArrangeRect) and [PreviousArrangeRect](xref:@ActiproUIRoot.Controls.Views.ArrangeState.PreviousArrangeRect) properties, respectively.
+The current and previous arrange rectangles are captured in the [ArrangeRect](xref:@ActiproUIRoot.Controls.Views.ArrangeState.ArrangeRect) and [PreviousArrangeRect](xref:@ActiproUIRoot.Controls.Views.ArrangeState.PreviousArrangeRect) properties, respectively.

-Finally, the [ArrangeFromPoint](xref:@ActiproUIRoot.Controls.Views.ArrangeState.ArrangeFromPoint) can be used to optionally change the location that an element starts it's "move" animation from.
+Finally, the [ArrangeFromPoint](xref:@ActiproUIRoot.Controls.Views.ArrangeState.ArrangeFromPoint) can be used to optionally change the location that an element starts its "move" animation from.
 This is usually leveraged by custom panels to customize the movement of elements.

 ## Disabling Animations Per Element